Dealing with complaints against your business

 There are Australian Standards for complaint handling and customer service which may be useful guides.

-To show that you clearly understand a customer’s complaint, you may:
+To show that you clearly understand a customer’s complaint:

 - research the issue before you speak with them